 Candidates must be able to tolerate physically-taxing workloads and to function effectively under stress.
 Compassion, integrity, concern for others, interpersonal skills, interest, and motivation are all personal qualities that will be assessed during the admissions and educational process.
-Further, candidates must be able to manage apprehensive patients with a range of moods and behaviors in a tactful, congenial, personal manner so as not to alienate or antagonize them.
-Candidates will be expected to accept criticism and respond by appropriate modification of behavior.
+Further, candidates must be able to manage apprehensive patients with a range of moods and behaviors in a tactful, congenial, personal manner so as not to alienate or agitate them.
+Candidates will be expected to accept criticism and respond by appropriate behavior modifications.

-The School will consider for admission any applicant capable of acquiring the necessary knowledge and having the ability to perform, or learn to perform, the skill specified in these standards.
-The School has determined that these skills are essential to the program of instruction.
+The School will consider for admission any applicant capable of acquiring the necessary knowledge and having the ability to perform, or learn to perform, the skills specified in these standards.
+These skills are essential to the program of instruction.